All the Simple Graphics Library code lives in the

 method to draw the contents of the window.
 The programmer does not

-directly; instead, the event manager of the
+call paint directly; instead, the event manager of the

 SGL framework code

-calls a window object's paint
+calls a window object's paint method when the

 window needs to be displayed; for example, when the window